vuepress-theme-hope/vuepress-theme-hope/demo/theme-blog/src/demo/markdown.md

 ## Markdown Introduction

-If you are a new learner and don’t know how to write Markdown, please read [Markdown Intro](https://theme-hope.vuejs.press/cookbook/markdown/) and [Markdown Demo](https://theme-hope.vuejs.press/cookbook/markdown/demo.html).
+If you are a new learner and don't know how to write Markdown, please read [Markdown Intro](https://theme-hope.vuejs.press/cookbook/markdown/) and [Markdown Demo](https://theme-hope.vuejs.press/cookbook/markdown/demo.html).

 ## Markdown Config